 Board member Jay Fisette noted that whether for or against lighted signs, addressing the issue in the ordinance is “evolutionary.”
 Previously, the county did not have any set standards for these types of signs.

-Existing signs that had been previously approved but may not meet the new standards will be grandfathered in, at least for now.
+Existing signs that previously had been approved but may not meet the new standards will be grandfathered in, at least for now.

-Much of the approval process for new signs will now lie with county staff, instead of needing Board approval.
+Much of the approval process for new signs will now lie with county staff, instead of requiring Board approval.
 It was noted that this provision is not designed to allow the approval of a higher percentage of signs or to make the regulations less stringent, it’s simply to reduce how often individual sign issues have to go before the Board, so members are freed up to deal with other issues.
-Small businesses had frequently expressed disapproval of the length of time involved with the sign permitting process, considering 30-40 percent of them had to be approved by the Board.
+Small businesses had frequently expressed disapproval over the length of time involved with the sign permitting process, considering 30-40 percent of them had to be approved by the Board.

 The process of updating the signs regulations in the Arlington County Zoning Ordinance has been ongoing since December 2010.
-County staff members gathered input on the three revised drafts at a number of public hearings and workshops, before presenting the Board with the final proposal last night.
+County staff members gathered input on the three revised drafts at a number of public hearings and workshops before presenting the Board with the final proposal last night.